azulzaietz/gcc-conversational_ai_analytics/infra-as-code/modules/audio-data-format-change/README.md

 ## Create the Buckets
 Incoming raw audio files from Five9 are GSM6.10 wave file format.
 Format change is required to be ingested by CCAI Speech-to-text.
 Outputs of the script will be stored in separate buckets different from the landing bucket.

-`insmed-five9-audio-files`: Landing bucket for the raw Five9 audio files `insmed-formatted-audio-files`: Intermediate bucket to store formatted audio files `insmed-formatted-audio-metadata`: Intermediate bucket to store formatted audio metadata
+`five9-audio-files`: Landing bucket for the raw Five9 audio files `formatted-audio-files`: Intermediate bucket to store formatted audio files `formatted-audio-metadata`: Intermediate bucket to store formatted audio metadata

 Two buckets are needed for the output as CCAI Insights requires metadata to be stored in a different bucket.